The Tree-Ring Society is an international scientific association dedicated to tree-ring research and education.

 Goals of the Society are:

-Our journal Tree-Ring Research is now in digital-only format.
+Our journal Tree-Ring Research is in digital-only format.
 Members have full password access to all articles.
-Please visit the new journal pages, and consider submitting your tree-ring related papers.
-We now offer authors an open-access option.
+Please visit the journal pages and consider submitting your tree-ring related papers.
+We offer authors an open-access option.

 High resolution versions of past issues of Tree-Ring Bulletin and Tree-Ring Research from Volume 1 (1934-35) to Volume 62 (2006) are available from the University of Arizona.